sarapmagcode/pytrading-console/README.md

 ### PyTrading: Console Edition
+A console application trading engine made using Python.
+#### Note
-This simple console app was built to help me understand both trading and Python better.
+This was built to help me understand both trading and Python better.